MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/alerts-queue-windows-defender-advanced-threat-protection.md

 You can choose between showing alerts that are assigned to you or automation.

 ### Detection source
 Select the source that triggered the alert detection.
+Microsoft Threat Experts preview participants can now filter and see detections from the new threat experts managed hunting service.

 >[!NOTE]
 >The Windows Defender Antivirus filter will only appear if machines are using Windows Defender Antivirus as the default real-time protection antimalware product.